Who We Are

 The origins of June Cashmere started with the seed vision of J.C Christensen and his family, owners of Morning Star Fiber, which is located in Andrews, North Carolina.
 They opened their mill in 2005 and soon after in 2007 had the opportunity to meet a group of Kyrgyz artisans who were traveling in the US.
 Through this encounter they became aware of the need for revitalization in the Kyrgyz fiber industry.
 Shortly thereafter JC connected with Sy Belohlavek from Columbus, Ohio, who had worked in Kyrgyzstan previously.
 Sy was very drawn towards helping bring the idea to fruition and ultimately moved with his wife and two small children (they now have five) to Kyrgyzstan in late 2010 to begin working towards actualizing the vision.

 After a period of learning the language, doing general research, and establishing relationships with community leaders, Sy began focusing specifically on cashmere and developed education and training programs to better inform the shepherds about how to properly collect and sort their fiber by quality grades.
 The years of diligent investment among these communities have resulted in access to this high-quality raw cashmere.
 Sy and his team travel village-to-village and house-to-house purchasing cashmere that the shepherds have gently hand-combed from each goat.
 These personal transactions ensure that top quality fiber is being gathered and that the shepherds receive fair compensation for their elite fiber.

 Once gathered, the cashmere fiber is shipped to Great Britain where long-standing, small, family-owned textile processors clean and spin the fiber into fine knitting yarn.
-The yarn makes its final stop at Maine Dye & Textiles where it is organically dyed using environmentally-friendly, sustainable methods.
+The yarn is dyed in Scotland using exhaustive dyes and water recycling to ensure highest environmental standards in dye and water usage.
 The final product is a yarn that is soft, warm, and beautiful, perfect for heirloom baby gifts, handmade wedding gifts, and all manner of hand-knit shawl, scarf, hat, cowl, glove, and sweater projects.

 We believe that when a business deliberately aims to benefit everyone involved that amazing things happen.
 Join us in this mission for a truly transformational experience.